sebastianoscarlopez/Login_App/README.md

-# Login_App
+# Login_Core
 Proof of concept React Core architecture.
-It use Login_Core submodule
+It's a submodule used by Login_Mobile and Login_Web